-Condition: 2023 Status: 10 For all specialty training programs develop curriculum maps to show the alignment of learning activities and compulsory requirements with the outcomes at each stage of training and with the graduate outcomes.
+Condit tion: Year to be met: 2023 Status: ) ( ( ( ) For all specialty training programs develop curriculum maps to show the alignment of learning activities and compulsory requirements with the outcomes at each stage of training and with the graduate outcomes.
 This could be undertaken in conjunction with the curricular reviews that are currently planned or underway.
 (Standard 4.1.1) 2023 Progressing